How to Implement Career Planning in Your Organization

 We must begin by rewriting the rules to reflect the shifts in mindset and behavior required to lead, organize, manage, and engage in the modern workforce.
 Here’s news that might surprise some of you- career planning develops early.
 Ideally, it begins once the new hire is onboarded correctly and acclimated to their new role.

 The first step is to establish what the employee’s personal goals and career aspirations are.

 Next, the organization must find ways to connect and align these goals with those of the company.

-Organisations need to facilitate self-directed career pathing and provide easy access to training and conference opportunities to fuel professional growth.
+Organizations need to facilitate self-directed career pathing and provide easy access to training and conference opportunities to fuel professional growth.
 I want to stress that the learning opportunities must be mobile-friendly and available for employees whenever they have time to access it and in a way that is convenient for them.

-The onus is also on the company to utilise learning management systems to track their development and provide HR leaders the analytics they need to prove ROI and overall business value to their C-suite.
+The onus is also on the company to utilize learning management systems to track their development and provide HR leaders the analytics they need to prove ROI and overall business value to their C-suite.

 To these steps, I also want to add Amanda’s tips:

 - Coaching/mentorship is a crucial part of career pathing

 - The use of digital tools is necessary to accommodate global and remote workers